lbryio/lbry.com/content/news/140-3blue1brown.md

 ![Derick Watts and the Sunday Blues](/img/news/derick-inline.jpg)

-[@DerickWattsAndTheSundayBlues](https://open.lbry.io/%40DerickWattsAndTheSundayBlues) have lent their musical comedy accumen to us.
+[@DerickWattsAndTheSundayBlues](https://open.lbry.io/%40DerickWattsAndTheSundayBlues) have lent their musical comedy acumen to us.
 Nic and Gareth are the most popular South African comedy duo on LBRY by a wide margin.
 They are also the 2nd and 3rd most popular South African comedy duo in the library LBRY.

 Please support your favorite creators by tipping LBRY credits in-app.
 And remember to look for the red rocketship icon next to reward-eligible weekly videos.